984580403hyxhj/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
 Team members: Jingze Xue, Uddandam Akhil, Toby, and Christy

-# Staging Interaction, Part 2

-This describes the second week's work for this lab activity.

-## Prep (to be done before Lab on Wednesday)

-You will be assigned three partners from another group.
-Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
-Guess the scene and the goals of the character.
-Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*

-## Make it your own

-Do last week’s assignment again, but this time:
-1) It doesn’t have to (just) use light,
-2) You can use any modality (e.g., vibration, sound) to prototype the behaviors!
-Again, be creative!
-Feel free to fork and modify the tinkerbell code!
-3) We will be grading with an emphasis on creativity.

-\*\***Document everything here.
-(Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*